Clergy

 Rabbi Joshua Stanton puts Jewish learning, pastoral care, and social justice first.
 He loves connecting with people individually and supporting their spiritual journeys and pursuit of meaning.

 Rabbi Stanton’s passion for religious pluralism and interfaith dialogue has led to his involvement and leadership internationally.
 He serves as Director for Leadership at CLAL – The National Jewish Center for Learning and Leadership, where he focuses on questions of religious pluralism in the United States and Israel.
-He likewise serves on the Board of Trustees of the Interfaith America, the leading interfaith organization in America, and on the Board of Governors of the International Jewish Committee on Interreligious Consultations, which presides over Jewish-Christian relations with the Vatican and World Council of Churches.
-You may have already seen Rabbi Stanton on CNN or in a documentary film, or read about him in syndicated media, publications, and articles that have appeared in ten languages.
+He likewise serves on the Board of Trustees of the Interfaith America, the leading interfaith organization in the country, and on the Board of Governors of the International Jewish Committee on Interreligious Consultations, which presides over Jewish-Christian relations with the Vatican and World Council of Churches.
+You may have already seen Rabbi Stanton on CNN or in a documentary film, or read about him in syndicated mediapublications, and articles that have appeared in a dozen languages

 Rabbi Stanton was ordained from Hebrew Union College – Jewish Institute of Religion in 2013, where he received the David G. Sacks Prize for General Academic Excellence, the Rabbi M. Cohen Award for Ecumenical Studies and the Rabbi Samuel J. Levinson Prize in Religion and the Humanities.
-While at HUC-JIR, Rabbi Stanton served as founding co-editor of the Journal of Interreligious Studies, the pre-eminent academic journal in the field of Interreligious Studies.
+While at HUC-JIR, Rabbi Stanton served as founding co-editor of the Journal of Interreligious Studies, the pre-eminent academic journal in the field of Interreligious Studies, helping it gain recognition as a field of its own by the American Academy of Religion.
 He received international acclaim for his work, being honored as one of six global finalists for the $100,000 Coexist Prize.

 He is an alumnus of Amherst College, from which he graduated magna cum laude with majors in history, economics, and Spanish.
 He returned there to deliver the 2018 Baccalaureate Address at the tenth anniversary of his own graduation.

-You can read Rabbi Stanton’s contributions to edited volumes here, here, here, here, and here (with another forthcoming), as well as the symposium edition of the Reform Jewish Quarterly, which he coedited in 2017 with Rabbi Ben Spratt.
+In 2017, Rabbi Stanton co-edited a symposium edition of the Reform Jewish Quarterly on empowering the rising generations in American congregations with his close colleague and friend, Rabbi Benjamin Spratt.
 The two are longtime creative partners, having co-founded Tribe, a New York-based initiative that has empowered thousands of young professionals to develop vibrant Jewish community.
-They are co-authors of the newly released book Awakenings: American Jewish Transformations in Identity, Leadership, and Belonging.
+They are co-authors of Awakenings: American Jewish Transformations in Identity, Leadership, and Belonging (Berhman House, 2022) and are currently working on a follow-up volume about similar trends in other religious traditions.

 Prior to joining East End Temple in 2017, Rabbi Stanton served as associate rabbi at Congregation B’nai Jeshurun in Short Hills New Jersey, associate director of the Center for Global Judaism at Hebrew College, and director of communications for the Coexist Foundation.